meditatingdragon/meditatingdragon/README.md

 ### Snapshot
 - 🌱 I’m currently dabbling in the AI space and experimenting with different models.
-- 💬 Ask me about martial arts or rock climbing.
 - 📫 How to reach me:
   * [Twitter](twitter.com/@rachel_cheuk)
   * [Dev.to](https://dev.to/rachel_cheuk)